-How to Identify: Winged and wingless aphids occur on needles,
+How to Identify: Winged and wingless aphids occur on needles, twigs, or branches.

-Winged adult grain aphid.
-Enlarged about 6 times.
-The two outside tubes projecting from the abdomen tip are typical of aphids. twigs, or branches.
 Their color varies from yellowish-green or brown to black.
-While most aphids affecting evergreens are quite small, the white pine aphid is nearly 1/4 inch long.
+While most aphids affecting evergreens are quite small, the white pine aphid is nearly 1⁄4 inch long.
 Aphids have two tubes (cornicles) projecting upwards and backwards from near the abdomen tip.
 Aphid honeydew is usually present on infested trees.